stacks-network/sbtc-docs/src/tutorial.md

 Once you're all set up, it's time to start building!

-If at any time you get stuck, you can refer to the final code at the BitLoan repo.
+If at any time you get stuck, you can refer to the final code at the [Lagoon repo](https://github.com/kenrogers/lagoon).

 ## Creating Our Front End